Anti-TESCREALists

 There is a lot going on in the article.
 In fact, there is too much going on.
 I am not really sure what the main thrust is, content-wise.

 In terms of pragmatics, the article probably most successfully acts to found an anti-TESCREAList movement.
-In the course of doing so, it claims to make some supporting arguments.
+In the course of doing so, it leans upon many vibes-based arguments.

 Figure 2

-I’m vaguely baffled by the attempt to build this acronym.
-It does seem to have gotten traction.
-As such I wonder how much mileage I myself can get out of lumping all the movements that have grated me the wrong way in the past together into a single acronym. (“Let me tell you about NIMBYs, coal magnates, liberal scolds, and three-chord punk bands, and how they are all part of the same movement of patsies for malign forces, which I will call NICOLS3CP.”)
+That observation leads me to wonder how much mileage I myself can get out of lumping all the movements that have grated me the wrong way in the past together into a single acronym. (“Let me tell you about NIMBYs, coal magnates, liberal scolds, and three-chord punk bands, and how they are all part of the same bundles of malign patsy ideologies, which I call NICOLS3CPism.”)

-Which is to say, Torres’ linked TESCREAL article leans on genealogical arguments, mostly guilt by association.
+With this in mind, you will probably not be surprised to hear me assert that Torres’ linked TESCREAL article leans on genealogical arguments, mostly guilt by association.
 Of the movement they name that I know well, there is no single view on the topic of AI x-risk, longtermism, or the future in general, nor do they share, say, a consistent utilitarian stance, nor a consistent interpretation of utilitarianism when they are utilitarian.
 We could draw a murder-board upon which key individuals in each of the philosophies are connected by red string, but it doesn’t seem to be a natural category in any strong sense to me, any more than Axis Of Evil or NICOLS3CP.

-That said, just because the associations do not seem meaningful to me that doesn’t mean that arguments they share in common are good if there are any.
-The article does not clearly identify what arguments in particular the author thinks are deficient in the bundle.
+That said, just because the associations do not seem meaningful to me that doesn’t mean there is nothing to criticise in the various movements.
+Annoyingly, that article does not clearly identify which arguments in particular the author thinks are deficient in the ‘bundle’.

-Like Torres, I take issue with reasoning like this:
+Like Torres, I would take issue with reasoning like this if I saw it in the wild [citation needed]:

 the biggest tragedy of an AGI apocalypse wouldn’t be the 8 billion deaths of people now living.
 This would be bad, for sure, but much worse would be the nonbirth of trillions and trillions of future people who would have otherwise existed.

 On the other hand, if the action to take to prevent an AI apocalypse is the same either way, do we care?
 Is taking AI risk seriously the bad bit?
-Or is is the moral justification that we are supposed to be worried about?
+Or is it the details of the moral justification that we are supposed to be worried about?

-The author also seems to be exercised about some longtermism themes, .e.g how to trade off the needs of people living now and people yet to be born.
-There are for sure some weird outcomes from some fo the longtermist thought experiments.
+The author seems generally exercised about longtermism themes, e.g. how to trade off the needs of people living now and people yet to be born.
+There are for sure some weird outcomes from some of the longtermist thought experiments.

 If I disagree with some school of longtermism, why not just say I disagree with it, without bringing in this bundle?
 Better yet, why not mention which of the many longtermisms I am worried about, and rebut a specific argument they make?